Optimal control of nonlinear systems with unsymmetrical input constraints and its applications to the UAV circumnavigation problem: Conclusions

 \section{Conclusions}

-In this paper, we address the optimal control problem where the input $u$ is constrained in a set whose upper and lower bounds are unsymmetrical and changing over time.
-Meanwhile, the systems of nonstandard form can be tackled by using the proposed methods.
-The methods proposed in this paper relax the assumptions on the dynamics as well as the input of the system in the existing works.
-In addition, the optimality and convergence of the proposed method is proved theoretically.
-Finally, we apply our method to solve a more complex application case: the optimal UAV circumnavigation control problem based on the accumulated Fisher information, and the control performance is compared in a simulation between the control laws designed through our method and that proposed in \cite{dong2019flight}.
-The simulation results show that the UAV under the proposed optimal control law gains more Fisher information during the circumnavigation, which demonstrates the effectiveness of our algorithm.
+In this paper, we have addressed the optimal control problem for NF nonlinear systems with unsymmetrical and state-dependent input constraint.
+The method proposed in this paper relaxes the assumptions on the dynamics and the input constraints of optimal control systems in the existing works.
+The proposed method is applied to solve an application case: the optimal UAV circumnavigation control problem.
+The control performance of our algorithm has been compared with the algorithm proposed in \cite{dong2019flight} by using a numerical simulation.